GreifOlution: 1st Greifswald Summer School on Mathematics of Evolution

 The school is free of charge.
 There are also no costs for the social dinner, the excursions and lunch during the summer school, but participants must cover their own accomodation and travel expenses.
 Foreign participants, however, may be eligible for funding (see the below for the DAAD reglementation concerning foreign participants).

-Prospective speakers: Renowned experts from Greifswald
+Speakers: Renowned experts from Greifswald

 - Prof. Dr. Mareike Fischer (Organizer; Biomathematics and Stochastics)